Choosing 30th October as their wedding date, Craig and Tasha opted for a spellbinding Halloween wedding that brought out their characters perfectly!

 They wanted a homely and traditional vibe with hints of an apothecary, so they took full advantage of the amazing period fireplaces.

 They worked with the Victorian character and decorated each fireplace with lotions and potions, spell books, dripping wax and skulls.
 Both Tasha and her friend Rhiane are artistic so they collaborated; Tasha created the props and Rhiane hand painted them.
-I was impressed with the detail and gifted painting skills.
+I was impressed with the detail and beautiful painting skills.

 A small and relaxed wooded area with fallen leaves set the ideal backdrop for guests arriving.
 Just look at those gorgeous colours!